Miranda Cowley Heller: TV

 In 1997, Cowley Heller moved to LA to begin her job at HBO.
 She spent nearly a decade working there as senior vice president and head of drama series.
-She began at HBO before a drama series department existed, and she led with a "writer-led" approach to TV development.
+She began at HBO before a drama series department existed, and led with a "writer-led" approach to TV development.

 The Paper Palace

 In 2021, Cowley published her debut novel, The Paper Palace.
 It was a #1 New York Times' Bestseller, a Reese Witherspoon's Book Club pick, and longlisted for the 2022 Women's Prize for Fiction.
-Thirty international editions of the book have also been published.
+Thirty international editions of the book have been published.

-The book rights were purchased by HBO, which has plans to develop it into a mini-series with Cowley Heller developing the screenplay.
+The book rights were purchased by HBO, which plans to develop it into a mini-series with Cowley Heller developing the screenplay.